he/they • reader/writer • diverse fiction

 Overall, i really enjoyed this manga, and strongly recommend it to anyone looking to learn about asexuality, or even other identities, whilst also watching the main character learn and grow with them along the way.

-Thank you to Netgalley and Quercus books for providing me with an EARC of this novel in exchange for an honest review!
+Thank you to Netgalley and Hodder & Stoughton for providing me with a free e-ARC of this book in exchange for an honest review!